mekkim/innersourcecommons.org-wiki/InnerSource-Fall-Summit---Lessons-Learned.md

 * Need to spread the word on Inner Source Survey - only 11 responses! @danese mentioned that the forthcoming Github Survey on Open Source communities might be worth looking into/collaborating with.

+* Inner Source can and should be a source of competitive advantage in talent recruitment (pointed out by Github folks)

 ## Ideas inspired by the Fall Summit

 * Pattern-development library on innersourcecommons.org?